photovoltex/tauri-interop/README.md

 As an example, we can move the templates `greet` command defined in `src-tauri/src/lib.rs` into our new `common` crate.
 For that we need to add a new module/file, which we will name `cmd.rs`.
-The new module is necessary because of a restriction how the commands by `tauri` work (see the second notice in the [Basic Example](https://tauri.app/develop/calling-rust/#basic-example)).
+The new module is necessary because due to a restriction on how the commands by `tauri` work (see the second notice in the [Basic Example](https://tauri.app/develop/calling-rust/#basic-example)).
 Regardless the restrictions we need to adjust the `greet` command slightly by making it public (so we can access it later from our ui code) and replacing `tauri::command` with `tauri_interop::command` (so that the command can be also called from our ui code).